rankynbass/XIVLauncher4rpm/README.md

 ### Steam Configuration

-If you are using steam, you can add a non-Steam game and find "XIVLauncher (native)", or browse to `/usr/bin/xivlauncher`.
-Then add this to the launch options: `--parent-expose-pids --parent-share-pids --parent-pid=1`.
-If you want to add environment variables or make other changes to the command line, consider editing the `~/.local/bin/xivlauncher-custom.sh script instead of the Steam launch options, since that's the script being called anyway.
+If you are using steam, you can add a non-Steam game and find "XIVLauncher RPM", or browse to `/usr/bin/xivlauncher-core`.

-Start the launcher, and on the main page, make sure "Use Steam Service" is checked.
+Start the launcher, and on the main page, make sure "Use Steam Service" is checked if you have a Steam-linked FFXIV account.
 Also, the launcher sometimes does not properly close, and will show itself as still running after you exit the game.
 You can just click the STOP button to fix it, or right-click and STOP.

 If you want an icon for XIVLauncher in the library list, you can find one at `/opt/XIVLauncher/xivlauncher.png`, and a custom logo at `/opt/XIVLauncher/xivlogo.png`